aurelberra/lipsum-nvim/README.md

 ## ✨ Features

-- User-defined wordlists for generation
+- Use either preset or user-defined word lists for generation
-- Generate 1+ words, lines/sentences or paragraphs
+- Generate one or more words, lines/sentences or paragraphs
 - Customize generator command names

 ## ⚠️ Requirements